fengzhichu/fengzhichu-theme/README.md

 * Theme template: [type-theme](https://github.com/rohanchandra/type-theme)
 * Navigation bar: [ibireme's blog](http://blog.ibireme.com)
 * Features of Tag and Category: [HOW TO USE TAGS AND CATEGORIES ON GITHUB PAGES WITHOUT PLUGINS](http://www.minddust.com/post/tags-and-categories-on-github-pages/)

+## Enjoy
+- If you like, please star it.
+Thank you!
+- Enjoy it!

 ## Copyright & License
 Copyright (C) 2015 - Released under the MIT License.